tnahs/dotfiles/docs/misc/restore-applebooks.md

 1. Close Apple Books
 2. Navigate to: `~/Library/Containers`
 3. If not after a fresh OS install or with an unwanted/broken library:
-4. Delete:
+   1. Delete:
        - `com.apple.BKAgentService`
        - `com.apple.iBooksX*`
-5. Restart (Note: If you open Apple Books before a restart you'll see all your books but they will have broken links.
+   2. Restart (Note: If you open Apple Books before a restart you'll see all your books but they will have broken links.
 But after a restart Apple Books will look like it's just been opened for the first time.)
-6. Open & Close Apple Books.
+   3. Open & Close Apple Books.
 This creates the `com.apple.BKAgentService` and `com.apple.iBooksX` folders.
-7. Delete:
+4. Delete:
     - `~/Library/Containers/com.apple.BKAgentService`:
     - `~/Library/Containers/com.apple.iBooksX.*` (Note the `.` after `iBooksX`)
     - `~/Library/Containers/com.apple.iBooksX/Data/Documents/AEAnnotation`:
     - `~/Library/Containers/com.apple.iBooksX/Data/Documents/BKLibrary`:

-8. Extract latest archive in `~/Workspace/preferences/apple-books/archives`
+5. Extract latest archive in `~/Workspace/preferences/apple-books/archives`
-9. Move to `~/Library/Containers`:
+6. Move to `~/Library/Containers`:
     - `com.apple.BKAgentService`
-10. Move to `~/Library/Containers/com.apple.iBooksX/Data/Documents`:
+7. Move to `~/Library/Containers/com.apple.iBooksX/Data/Documents`:
     - `com.apple.iBooksX/Data/Documents/AEAnnotation`
     - `com.apple.iBooksX/Data/Documents/BKLibrary`
-11. Restart (Note: If you open Apple books before a restart you'll see all your collections but no books will appear.)
+8. Restart (Note: If you open Apple books before a restart you'll see all your collections but no books will appear.)
-12. All the books and annotations should be restored!
+9. All the books and annotations should be restored!